What is SI?

 - Work with study groups

-- 3 hours in class, 3 hours for planning, 3 for study sessions, and 2 office hours
+- 3 hours in class, 3 hours for planning, 3 for study sessions, and 2 administrative hours

 - Current KSU students